 Regarding the information a credit note must contain, they are almost the same as those that an invoice must contain.

-There are three main differences between the information displayed on invoices and credit notes:
+There are a few differences between the information displayed on invoices and credit notes:

 - In the case of an invoice, you must indicate the word “Invoice”.
 On the other hand, in the case of credit notes, you will display the words “Credit note”.